Mining for Memories at the Bonne Terre Mine

 Looking for a unique adventure that is sure to keep you cool this summer?
 An adventure that won’t make your wallet cry but will leave your senses satisfied?

-Well, I have you covered!
+Well, I have you covered for some fun to avoid the sun!
 Just a little over an hour south of UMSL’s campus lies an underground adventure that is sure to impress.
 The world’s largest freshwater dive resort and keeper of many unusual artifacts–Bonne Terre Mine!
 With over 100 feet of visibility into the water and twenty-four dive trails, it is a treat everyone should explore this summer.

 You can “Dive to the Center of the Earth” and discover what the national historical site has to offer by doing both a walking and boat tour of the mine.
 Scuba diving is also offered once one is qualified to scuba dive (you can get qualified there), with diving depths averaging between forty and sixty feet.
 The walking and boat tour lasts about an hour, while scuba diving is an all-day event.
 Tickets can be purchased there or reservations can be made online prior to visiting.